Model-Risk Disclaimer

 DeGroot Convergence History: After each OSINT ingestion cycle, the platform stores a DeGroot Consensus convergence snapshot in the database, capturing the full trajectory: initial scattered event positions, intermediate averaging iterations, convergence step count, and the final consensus point.
 The DeGroot Convergence widget on the Intelligence page features an interactive country selector that defaults to the highest-signal country (dynamically determined) and supports multi-country overlay via add/remove chips.
 A dedicated timeline view replays historical convergence patterns, enabling analysts to observe how signal fusion behavior evolves across ingestion cycles.

 Geopolitical Event Timeline: Country risk profiles on the Dashboard include a Geopolitical Event Timeline that overlays categorized OSINT events against the GRS-Live trajectory.
-Each event is plotted on a time axis with color-coded markers by sub-index (ISI, ETI, EVI, CEI, ACI), sized by magnitude, and annotated with source credibility indicators.
+Each event is plotted on a time axis with color-coded markers by sub-index (ISI, ETI, EVI, CEI, ACI, ENV, SCI), sized by magnitude, and annotated with source credibility indicators.
 The timeline supports filtering by sub-index and time range, connecting to the full Intelligence feed for deeper investigation.

 Bulk Data Management: The Admin GRS Data panel supports bulk CSV import for applying variable changes across multiple countries in a single batch operation, with validation of column headers, data types, and value ranges.
 Override history can be exported as CSV or formatted PDF for audit purposes.
 Account request approvals and rejections trigger automated email notifications to applicants via the built-in notification system.